Singapura Cat Insurance

 - Reasonable deductible: $250–$500 annual deductibles offer the best balance of premium cost and coverage

-- Wellness add-on: Covers routine care like vaccinations, dental cleanings, and preventive medications
+- Wellness add-on: Covers routine care like routine screenings, dental cleanings, and preventive medications

 Best Time to Insure Your Singapura

-Enroll your Singapura as early as possible — ideally as a puppy or kitten.
+Enroll your Singapura as early as possible — ideally as a kitten or kitten.
 Pre-existing conditions are never covered, so insuring before health issues develop is critical.
 Singapuras are prone to PKD, which can develop at any point in their life.

 Insurance Cost Breakdown